gmartinez1985/design-patterns/README.md

 ---

+## 🕒 Timeline of DDD + Hexagonal Projects

+The **DDD + Hexagonal Architecture** projects in this repository were developed in the following order.
+They are **independent projects**, but as they were created one after another, each one reflects small improvements in **architecture, package organization, naming conventions, and testing practices**.

+1. Observer — spring-hexagonal-ddd
+2. Decorator — reservation-usecase-decoration
+3. Decorator — reservation-api-client-decorators
+4. Decorator — reservation-persistance-decoration
+5. Observer — observer-cqrs/spring-hexagonal-ddd

+---

 ## 📄 License
 This repository is licensed under the MIT License.
 You are free to use, modify, and distribute these examples.